arasgungore/filters-and-fractals/README.md

     <img src="https://github.com/arasgungore/image-manipulation-and-fractals/blob/master/jpg/all_in_1.jpg" width="750">
 </p>

 A C project which implements a variety of image processing operations that manipulate the size, filter, brightness, contrast, saturation, and other properties of PPM images from scratch.
-Recursive fractal generation functions are added separately to model popular fractals including Mandelbrot set, Julia set, Koch curve, Barnsley fern, and Sierpinski triangle in PPM format.
+Added recursive fractal generation functions to model popular fractals including Mandelbrot set, Julia set, Koch curve, Barnsley fern, and Sierpinski triangle in PPM format.